Philip Rivers: 2011 season

+The Chargers lost 23–20 to the Chiefs in overtime on Halloween.
+Rivers put up 369 yards, but had two interceptions and a crushing fumble.
+This fumble occurred while Rivers was kneeling to set up a potential game-winning field goal with the game tied at 20.
+The Chiefs went on to win 23–20 in overtime.
+This loss, more specifically the fumbled kneel, was seen as the first domino to fall at the end of the season, as the Chargers, Raiders, and Broncos all finished 8–8, but the Broncos won the AFC West over both San Diego and Oakland due to tiebreakers.

 Rivers' poor performance during the 2011 season led to media speculation that he may have been suffering from an undisclosed injury.
 His former teammate, LaDainian Tomlinson, speculated that Rivers might be distracted by the burden of being the Chargers' star player.

 Rivers had 385 yards passing and added four touchdowns, but threw three interceptions against the defending champion Green Bay Packers.

 Rivers threw for 274 passing yards and an interception and a fumble in a 24–17 Week 10 loss against the Oakland Raiders.
 He did however, throw two passing touchdowns to rookie Vincent Brown.

 Rivers threw for 280 yards and two passing touchdowns in a 31–20 loss to the Chicago Bears.
 He added 2 more interceptions thrown.
 The touchdown passes went to Antonio Gates and Vincent Jackson.

 The Chargers lost 16–13 in overtime to Tim Tebow and the Broncos.
 Rivers threw for 188 yards and a touchdown to Antonio Gates.
 The Chargers finally won a game in Week 13, dominating the Jacksonville Jaguars 38–14.
 Rivers finished with 294 passing yards and 3 touchdowns.
 Rivers and the Chargers dominated the Buffalo Bills in Week 14, winning 37–10.
-Philip threw for 240 yards and 3 touchdowns, 2 to Antonio Gates, and Patrick Crayton.
+Philip threw for 240 yards and 3 touchdowns, 2 to Antonio Gates, and the other to Patrick Crayton.
 Rivers and the Chargers dominated the Baltimore Ravens in Week 15.
 Philip had 270 yards and a touchdown to Malcom Floyd in a 34–14 stomping.

 Rivers and the Chargers struggled in Week 16.
 On Christmas Eve, the Chargers fell 38–10 in Detroit to the Lions.
 Rivers had 299 passing yards and a touchdown, but two interceptions.